pointonjoel/Kenometrics/cran-comments.md

 -- R CMD check results ---------------------------------- Kenometrics 0.1.0 ----
 Duration: 1m 28.8s

-0 errors v | 0 warnings v | 0 notes v
+0 errors v | 0 warnings v | 1 note v

 R CMD check succeeded

+Note - Econometrics is a branch of economics, so it is correctly spelled throughout.

+* This is a new release.